damlakragoz/breast-histopathology-vit-spatial-encoding-techniques/README.md

 # Citation

-  - If you use this code, please cite:
+  - If you use this code, please cite.
-@article{karagoz2025spatialvit,
-  title={Spatial Encoding Techniques for Breast Histopathology Classification with Vision Transformers}, author={İrem Damla Karagöz and Selim Aksoy}, year={2025}, institution={Bilkent University},
-}